On network coding for sum-networks: Abstract

 \section{Abstract}

-A directed acyclic network is considered where all the terminals demand the sum of the symbols generated at all the sources.
-We call such a network as a \textit{sum-network}.
-It is shown that there exists a solvably (and linear solvably) equivalent sum-network for any multiple-unicast network (and more generally, for any acyclic directed network where each terminal node demands a subset of the symbols generated at all the sources).
+A directed acyclic network is considered where all the terminals need to recover the sum of the symbols generated at all the sources.
+We call such a network a \textit{sum-network}.
+It is shown that there exists a solvably (and linear solvably) equivalent sum-network for any multiple-unicast network, and thus for any directed acyclic communication network.
 It is also shown that there exists a linear solvably equivalent multiple-unicast network for every sum-network.
-As a consequence, many known results for multiple-unicast networks also hold for sum-networks.
-Specifically, it is shown that for any set of polynomials having integer coefficients, there exists a sum-network which is scalar linear solvable over a finite field $F$ if and only if the polynomials have a common root in $F$.
-Similarly, the insufficiency of linear network coding and unachievability of the network coding capacity is proved for sum-networks.
-It is shown that there exists a solvable sum-network whose reverse network is not solvable.
-On the other hand, a sum-network and its reverse network are shown to be solvably equivalent under fractional vector linear network coding.
+It is shown that for any set of polynomials having integer coefficients, there exists a sum-network which is scalar linear solvable over a finite field $F$ if and only if the polynomials have a common root in $F$.
+For any finite or cofinite set of prime numbers, a network is constructed which has a vector linear solution of any length if and only if the characteristic of the alphabet field is in the given set.
+The insufficiency of linear network coding and unachievability of the network coding capacity are proved for sum-networks by using similar known results for communication networks.
+Under fractional vector linear network coding, a sum-network and its reverse network are shown to be equivalent.
+However, under non-linear coding, it is shown that there exists a solvable sum-network whose reverse network is not solvable.